 Most online presence audits are stuck in 2018.

-They check whether the brand has social profiles, a few directory listings, maybe a Google Business Profile, and some basic review coverage.
-That is useful.
-It is also not enough.
+They check for social profiles, a few directory listings, and a Google Business Profile.
+That’s a start, but it’s not enough.

-A buyer does not judge your online presence from one place anymore.
-They see your website, search results, AI summaries, social profiles, review snippets, founder mentions, comparison pages, and whatever public evidence appears before they ever talk to you.
+Buyers don’t judge your brand from one place anymore.
+Before they ever talk to you, they see your website, search results, AI summaries, social profiles, review snippets, founder mentions, and comparison pages.
+They see the whole public record.

-If you want the product surface for this, SavageAudit's online presence audit is built to expose that public proof layer.
-This article is the operating checklist for teams that want to audit the full outside view of a brand, not just count social handles.
+This article provides the operating checklist for teams that want to audit the full outside view of a brand, not just count social handles.

 What an online presence audit actually checks